The year was 1841 and King Leopold of Belgium had a problem:

 But the Belgian colonization project was quashed when, upon re-assuming the presidency, Sam Houston and the new congress repealed the law authorizing General Hamilton to make deals on behalf of Texas.

-So Pirson was preparing to depart for home, when he was surprised by a new colonization offer, this one issued to him as a private party by Secretary of State Anson Jones.
+So Pirson was all set to head home, when he was surprised by a new colonization offer, this one issued to him as a private party by Secretary of State Anson Jones.

 Jones proposed that Pirson settle 1000 Belgian families along the Rio Grande, each receiving 640 acres.
 That’s 1000 square miles of land if you’re doing the math.